qqilihq/partial-emlx-converter/readme.md

 ```

 … where `<update_type>` is one of `patch`, `minor`, or `major`.
 This will update the `package.json`, and create a tagged Git commit with the version number.

+After releasing a new version, remember to update the Homebrew formula [here](https://github.com/qqilihq/homebrew-partial-emlx-converter).

 ## About the file formats